Client-side form validation

 • Here you'll see that we've given the text field a minlength and maxlength of six, which is the same length as banana and cherry.

 • We've also given the number field a min of one and a max of ten.
 Entered numbers outside this range will show as invalid; users won't be able to use the increment/decrement arrows to move the value outside of this range.
 If the user manually enters a number outside of this range, the data is invalid.
-The number is not required, so removing the value will still result in a valid value.
+The number is not required, so removing the value will result in a valid value.

 Here is the example running live: